Borexino: a real-time detector for low-energy neutrinos

 Results

-The extraordinary radiopurity achieved by Borexino (unprecedented for such a large detector), further improved over the years, have made it possible to accomplish not only its primary goals but also to produce many other interesting results, both within and beyond the Standard Model of particle physics.
+The extraordinary radiopurity achieved by Borexino is unprecedented for such a large detector.
+Further improved over the years, this has made it possible to accomplish not only its primary goals, but also to produce many other interesting results, both within and beyond the Standard Model of particle physics.

 Open Data